 Chocolate may get most of the attention come Easter, but it isn't the only treat we're coveting once the season for bunnies, eggs and unabashed gluttony rolls around.
 Yip, that's right fam—we're talking about hot cross buns, or HCBs.

 Whatever way you take 'em, one thing's for sure: these babies are good for the soul (and even better for the stomach).
-So loosen that belt and prepare to meet your baker, because we've found the absolute best hot cross buns in Auckland.
+So loosen that belt and prepare to meet your baker, because here are the 10 absolute best hot cross buns in Auckland, according to you.

 Bread & Butter